TYPO3-cookbooks/site-proxytypo3org/README.md

 ### Parametrized Site

-Optionally, additional parameters can be specified using the `options` key:
+Optionally, additional parameters can be specified using the `options` and `locations` keys:

 ```javascript
 {